Tony Hawk's Downhill Jam: Downhill Challenge

 The Wii version of Downhill Jam features a single-player mode called "Downhill Challenge".
 The story to this is Tony Hawk who puts on an event where Hawk and friends tour around the world to compete in a series of downhill skating competitions such as: Races, Slalom, "Trick", "Steal The Head", and "Elimirace".

 Story mode

 In its story, the player recruits skaters into Tony Hawk's skate crew and battles a rival crew run by Antonio Segul (a reference to Tony Hawk, being a bird's name), an "old-school" skater trapped in the 80s.
-To recruit the skaters, they must beat various challenges before challenging that particular skater to one of 3 events to earn a medal, and the skater him/herself.
+To recruit the skaters, they must beat various challenges before challenging that particular skater to one of 3 events to earn a medal, and the skater themself.
 The story of the DS version can be treated as a sequel to American Sk8land, as the skatepark featured in Downhill Jam's opening and closing cutscenes is American Sk8land, the decrepit skatepark from American Sk8land.
 The story mode is only available in the DS version, while the Wii version has "Downhill Challenge".